Get To Know The Chefs

-Gary Fuller is co-owner of Two Snooty Chefs, a gourmet spice and is a co-author of “Cooking with Two Snooty Chefs cookbook.
+Gary Fuller co-founded Two Snooty Chefs®, and is a co-author of the “Cooking with Two Snooty Chefs” cookbook.
 Gary is a retired program manager and culinary arts instructor at West Sound Technical Skills Center.
 He has held this position for 24 years.
 The culinary arts program was an American Culinary Federation Certificate Program.
 Gary’s background includes work in fine dining establishments in the Seattle area.
 While learning his trade in Seattle he worked at Horatio’s, Rossellini’s 4-10, Ray’s Boat House and Boondocks Sundeckers and Greenthumbs.
 He was the owner/chef of The Clambake Restaurant, a popular seafood restaurant, and The Original Steak & Oyster Restaurant at Gold Mountain Golf Course.

 His education was with the community college system where he studied culinary arts.
 At Seattle Central Community College he studied culinary arts.
 He studied baking, pastries, and restaurant management at South Seattle Community College.
 While earning a Washington State career and technical teaching certificate, Gary specialized in special education, specific learning style classes and has been trained in “Tribes” a way to develop a “Community of Learning” for the classroom.
 Through his work as a teacher, he has received Teacher of the Year award at West Sound Technical Skills Center and advisor of the year for the Olympic Region SkillsUSA, a national student leadership program.